-- 1. We will be seeking to increase services and staffing levels for women accessing services (dependent on government funding). - 2.
-We are seeking to extend shelter provision in the city to enable people to move immediately off the streets which will be particularly beneficial to people who have a disability.
-Within shelters there will be women only areas. - 3.
-Public Health and Safeguarding are undertaking a thematic review of deaths in homelessness services to see how services can better support people who are at risk, particularly people who have substance misuse issues.

-3.4 Can they be maximised?
+- 1. We will be seeking to maintain services and staffing levels for women accessing services who often find it difficult to access services (dependent on the RSI government funding bid). - 2.
+Public Health and Safeguarding are undertaking a thematic review of deaths in homelessness services to see how services can better support people who are at risk, particularly people who have substance misuse issues. - 3.4 Can they be maximised?
 If so, how?